Attendees can be moderators, presenters, participants, and captioners in the Ultra experience.

 Blackboard gives you administrator and manager accounts when you are set up.
 There is only one manager account.
 You can't create any more.
 A manager account has the highest level of permission and can create administrator and supervisor accounts.

-- Managers: May view reports and create administrators and supervisors.
+- Managers: May view institution and session reports.
+Managers can create administrators and supervisors.

-- Administrators: May view reports, create supervisors, create new sessions, and invite people to them.
+- Administrators: May view Session Attendance reports for individual sessions.
+Administrators can create supervisors, create new sessions, and invite people to them.

-- Supervisors: May create sessions and invite people to them.
+- Supervisors: May viewSession Attendance reports for individual sessions.
+Supervisors create sessions and invite people to them.

 You can have more than one administrator account.
 For example, you may want an administrator to manage users and sessions by department.
 Administrator accounts can only be managed by managers.